ireade/ng-reddit/README.md

 Creating a Reddit clone using AngularJS and Firebase.

-This is still a working progress so don't judge the code!
+This is still a work in progress so don't judge the code!